Art of Love (2022 film): Plot summary

 The narrator says Simone and the professor are in love.
 Simone and the professor photograph the place of her employment and plaster posters on its outside walls to promote her work.
 The professor is happy.
-Simone introduces the professor to her uncle and another family member.
-The uncle speaks angrily in Chinese and leaves the room but Simone does not translate.
-But later Simone rejects him when he asks if she is every going to let him make love to her completely she says she can not explain, then leaves him a message saying she can not see him anymore.
+Simone introduces the professor to her great uncle and her cousin.
+The cousin speaks angrily in Chinese and leaves the room, but Simone does not translate.
+But later Simone rejects him when he asks if she is every going to let him make love to her completely she says she can not explain, then leaves him a message saying she can not see him for a while.

-On a rainy night, the professor finds Julia sitting on the cement pavement, brings her to his house and showers her.
+One rainy night, the professor finds Simone sitting on the sidewalk, brings her to his house and shampoos her hair in the shower.
 On the couch, Julia opens her legs suggestively.
+They are at last able to make love completely for the first time.
+The next morning, he catches her as she is sneaking out, in tears.

-Simone tells the professor her uncle raped her many times when she was a child, that she got pregnant and had an abortion.
+She tells the professor her cousin raped her many times when she was 13 to 16 years old, that she got pregnant and had an abortion with Chinese herbs after she suffered.
+He embraces Li.

+He finds she had a fight at work and was fired.
+He visits her great uncle and shares his love for her.
+He speaks to her friend Glenda, her co-worker at the restaurant.

-Simone's name is Liu.
-The professor meets her x-lover, a woman and he writes his feelings of woe about his situation.
-Liu shows at his house desperately yelling "writer, writer, writer" and he refuses to open the door.
-Liu pens him a note and leaves.
+The professor meets her ex-lover, a woman writer, and discovers that Li is leaving with her very soon for California.
+He tries to get her to stay with him.
+He writes his feelings of woe about his situation.
+Li shows at his house desperately yelling "writer, writer, writer" and he refuses to open the door.
+Li pens him a note and leaves.
+He reads it: “I’ve learned to live with minimal means.
+My lesbianism is an irony.
+I’ve never known the feeling of respect, of being on the same level as another human being as I did with you.
+I don’t know what it means to be free to escape.
+I must go far away.
+This is my attempt to say: ‘I’m sorry.’”